19hours/sg-statutes/Acts/National Library Board Act.md

 (f) provide for the admission of vehicles to the grounds of its libraries and the regulation of traffic in those grounds;

-(g) prescribe the amount of fines that may be levied for the damage, loss or late return of borrowed library materials and for the waiving or refund of such fines; and
+(g) prescribe the charges for the damage, loss or late return of borrowed library materials and for the waiving or refund of such charges; and

+[Act 30 of 2018 wef 31/01/2019]

 (h) prescribe that any act or omission in contravention of the provisions of any regulations made under this Act shall be an offence and imposing penalties for those offences, which penalties shall not exceed a fine of $5,000.